 Brooklyn Bedding and DreamCloud Performance Differences

 We’ve learned about each mattress’s construction and feel.
 Now, let’s take a closer look at their performance features.
-We’ll investigate their cooling features, motion transfer, edge support, and durability.
+I’ll investigate each bed’s motion transfer, edge support, durability, and more.
 To see how they compare to other brands, check out our Brooklyn Bedding mattress comparisons and DreamCloud mattress comparisons.

 Sleeping Hot or Cold

 Both mattresses help sleepers stay cool at night, but the DreamCloud has a slight advantage.
 The DreamCloud mattress has a breathable cashmere-blend cover, some cooling gel-infused foam, and coils that promote airflow.